Koddy5840/alx-low_level_programming/README.md

-Low_LEVEL_PROGRAMMING
-0x0C.
-C - More malloc, free
+low level programming
-0x14.
-C - Bit manipulation
+0x15.
+C - File I/O
-C
+CSyscall

     By: Julien Barbier
     Weight: 1
-    Ongoing second chance project - started May 3, 2023 6:00 PM, must end by May 5, 2023 6:00 PM
+    Project will start May 7, 2023 6:00 PM, must end by May 8, 2023 6:00 PM
+    Checker was released at May 8, 2023 12:00 AM
     An auto review will be launched at the deadline

-In a nutshell…

-    Auto QA review: 0.0/55 mandatory & 0.0/8 optional
-    Altogether:  0.0%
-        Mandatory: 0.0%
-        Optional: 0.0%
-        Calculation:  0.0% + (0.0% * 0.0%)  == 0.0%

 Resources

 Read or watch:

-    Google
-    Youtube
+    File descriptors
+    C Programming in Linux Tutorial #024 - open() read() write() Functions

+man or help:

+    open
+    close
+    read
+    write
+    dprintf

 Learning Objectives

 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
 General

-    Look for the right source of information without too much help How to manipulate bits and use bitwise operators
+    Look for the right source of information online How to create, open, close, read and write files What are file descriptors
+    What are the 3 standard file descriptors, what are their purpose and what are their POSIX names How to use the I/O system calls open, close, read and write What are and how to use the flags O_RDONLY, O_WRONLY, O_RDWR What are file permissions, and how to set them when creating a file with the open system call What is a system call
+    What is the difference between a function and a system call

 Copyright - Plagiarism